cormorack/yodapy/README.md

 ## Credentials
 To obtain credentials you are obliged to *register* at the [OOI data portal](https://ooinet.oceanobservatories.org/).
 Select the **Log In** dropdown and click **Register**.
-Fill out and submit the form and fairly soon you should receive credentials; specifically a username and a token.
-The username and token are used in what follows.
+Fill out and submit the form and you will automatically be logged in.
+Click on your email ID (upper right) to visit/edit your profile.
+This profile now includes your credentials.
+You should click on the button **Refresh API Token** to get a stable token; and then make a note of both your username (format **OOIAPI-XXXXXXXXXXXXXX**) and your token (format **XXXXXXXXXXX**).
+They are used in what follows.

 To start using yodapy for the ooi datasource, you will need to setup your credential file.